Eremurus stenophyllus

 Eremurus stenophyllus, the narrow-leaved foxtail lily, is a species of flowering plant in the family Asphodelaceae, native to central Asia.

+Description

 It is an herbaceous perennial growing to 1 m tall and broad, with narrow strap-shaped leaves.
 Racemes composed of small yellow flowers appear in summer.
-The flowers darken to brown from the base, forming a two-tone effect.with age.
+The flowers darken to brown from the base, forming a two-tone effect with age.